 - Make it compelling.
 Also like LTEs, if you have a personal story to tell about your topic, tell it!
 In addition, be sure to include a call to action clearly and early, and support it with compelling facts.
 Then carefully proofread it and make sure it fits in the word limit.

 - Pitch it.
 Look for your target paper’s op-ed submission instructions on its website.
 If there is no submission form, you should send your op-ed in the body of an email, and include a brief note at the top introducing yourself, explaining the context for your op-ed and providing your contact information.
-If you don’t hear back from the editors in a couple of days, send them another note or call the editorial department to follow up.
+If you don’t hear back from the editors in a couple of days, send another note or call the editorial department to follow up.
 If your first choice paper doesn’t accept it, don’t give up!
 Pick your second choice paper, and try again.

 May 22, 2013

 By the end of June, the Supreme Court will decide two related cases involving the right of gay couples to get married.
 We don’t know what the decisions will be, although it seems likely that gay-rights activists will have something to celebrate that day, even if it’s less than what we’re hoping for.

 And the celebration has already begun.
 Delaware and Minnesota recently became the 11th and 12th states to enact marriage equality for same-sex couples, and Illinois could follow suit.
 At the federal level, things are promising too, as 54 Senators have spoken out in favor of marriage equality.